 Step 3: Lodge a formal visa application

-You can expect an outcome within one week from the time your complete application for visa nomination is lodged.
+Processing times can vary.
+You can expect an outcome within ten business days from the time your complete Victorian nomination application is lodged.

 We will contact you or your agent (if applicable) if we need more information to assess your application.